junxit/us-congress-bills-112/metadata.md

 - 2011-11-17 — Senate amendment agreed to: Amendment SA 1223 agreed to in Senate by Unanimous Consent.
 - 2011-11-17 — Senate amendment proposed (on the floor): Amendment SA 1223 proposed by Senator Levin for Senator Bingaman.(consideration: CR S7780; text: CR S7780)
 - 2011-11-17 — Senate amendment submitted
+- 2011-11-18 — Message on Senate action sent to the House.
+- 2011-11-18 — Received in the House.
+- 2011-11-18 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Science, Space, and Technology, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2011-11-18 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Science, Space, and Technology, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2011-11-18 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Science, Space, and Technology, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2011-11-18 — Referred to the Subcommittee on Energy and Power.